top of page

 The equity chart for this test looks as follows.

-The chart includes a benchmark, which is a thin yellow line.
+The chart includes a benchmark, which is a yellow line.

 A red line on the chart is an Open Drawdown line.